erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

-An algorithm that processes graph data structures, exploring relationships between vertices and edges.
-Solves problems like network analysis, path finding, and relationship mapping.
+An algorithm that processes graph content structures, exploring relationships between vertices and edges.
+Addresses network analysis, path finding, and relationship mapping.
 Example: Finding the shortest route between cities on a road network.
-Works by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.
+Operates by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.

 **Key Characteristics:**
 - **Time Complexity**: Varies